 This grievance policy is established pursuant to Wis.
-Stat. § 66.0509(1m) to address employee terminations, employee discipline and workplace safety as required by law.
-An employee shall use this grievance policy for resolving disputes regarding employee termination, employee discipline or workplace safety issues covered by this policy.
+Stat. § 66.0509(1m) to address employee terminations, employee discipline, and workplace safety as required by law.
+An employee shall use this grievance policy to resolve disputes regarding employee termination, employee discipline, or workplace safety issues covered by this policy.
 This policy shall not apply to matters of employee discipline or employee termination if governed by a collective bargaining agreement or by specific provisions of Wisconsin Statute Ch.
 59, such as matters governed by Wis.
 Stat. § 59.26(8).

 The terms of this policy may be modified or eliminated by the County at any time, with or without prior notice.
 This policy is not a guarantee of employment, a guarantee of any rights or benefits, a contract of employment, express or implied and does not create tenure or a property interest in employment.
-Unless specifically required otherwise by statute or code, the County's employment relationship with employees covered under this policy is at will and the employment relationship may be terminated at any time for any reason, with or without cause and with or without notice, at the option of the County or the employee.
+Unless specifically required otherwise by statute or code, the County's employment relationship with employees covered under this policy is at will, and the employment relationship may be terminated at any time for any reason, with or without cause and with or without notice, at the option of the County or the employee.

-Definitions:
+Definitions

-"Administration" means the person or persons designated by the County to represent the interests of management in a Grievance matter.
+Administration - the person or persons designated by the County to represent the interests of management in a Grievance matter.
 The Administration may be represented by counsel at any point in the procedure.

-"Employee" for purposes of a Grievance involving discipline or termination means a full-time or regular part-time employee of Grant County, as defined in applicable County personnel policy and excludes managerial and supervisory employees, elected officials, limited term employees, contractors, employees covered by a collective bargaining agreement containing a grievance procedure for discipline or termination and officials, officers or employees that serve at the pleasure of an appointing authority as provided by statute, including, but not limited to Deputy Coroner, Veterans Service Officer, Highway Commissioner, Zoning Administrator, Real Property Lister, Social Services Director, Health Officer and Commission on Aging Director.
+Employee - for purposes of a Grievance involving discipline or termination, means a full-time or regular part-time employee of Grant County, as defined in applicable County personnel policy, and excludes managerial and supervisory employees, elected officials, limited-term employees, contractors, employees covered by a collective bargaining agreement containing a grievance procedure for discipline or termination and officials, officers or employees that serve at the pleasure of an appointing authority as provided by statute, including, those appointed by the County Administrator.

-"Employee" for purposes of a Grievance involving workplace safety means a full-time or regular parttime employee of Grant County, as defined in applicable County personnel policy.
+Employee - for purposes of a Grievance involving workplace safety, means a full-time or regular part-time employee of Grant County, as defined in applicable County personnel policy.

-"Discipline", in the context of this policy, is an employee's suspension of employment or a demotion due to misconduct.
+Discipline - in the context of this policy, is an employee's suspension of employment or a demotion due to misconduct.
 Leadership/management tools, which include, but are not limited to, plans of correction or performance improvement; performance evaluations or reviews; documentation of employee acts and/or omissions in an employment file; oral or written reprimands; administrative leave with or without pay; non-disciplinary wage, benefit or salary adjustments; or a change in assignment or assignment location, are not subject to the grievance procedures addressed in this policy.

-"Grievance" means a written complaint filed under this policy by an employee involving discipline taken against the employee, termination of the employee, or an alleged workplace safety issue directly affecting the employee.
+Grievance - a written complaint filed under this policy by an employee involving discipline taken against the employee, termination of the employee, or an alleged workplace safety issue directly affecting the employee.
 All complaints must be filed on the form attached to this policy as Appendix A or Appendix C. An employee filing a Grievance is referred to as a "Grievant" in this policy.

-"Termination" means an involuntary separation of employment initiated by the County that is not a layoff or workforce reduction.
+Termination - an involuntary separation of employment initiated by the County that is not a layoff or workforce reduction.

-"Working day" generally means a regularly scheduled workday (Monday through Friday) excluding County-recognized holidays when County offices are closed.
+Working day - generally means a regularly scheduled workday (Monday through Friday), excluding County-recognized holidays when County offices are closed.

-"Workplace safety" means any standard established or adopted under Wis.
+Workplace safety - means any standard established or adopted under Wis.
 Admin.
 Code Chapter SPS 332.